goldenscale/GS_GithubMirror/README.md

 ## C# #

+- [zodiacon/EtwExplorer](https://github.com/zodiacon/EtwExplorer) - View ETW Provider manifest
+- [microsoft/sbom-tool](https://github.com/microsoft/sbom-tool) - The SBOM tool is a highly scalable and enterprise ready tool to create SPDX 2.2 compatible SBOMs for any variety of artifacts.
 - [Viralmaniar/BigBountyRecon](https://github.com/Viralmaniar/BigBountyRecon) - BigBountyRecon tool utilises 58 different techniques using various Google dorks and open source tools to expedite the process of initial reconnaissance on the target organisation.
 - [GhostPack/Koh](https://github.com/GhostPack/Koh) - The Token Stealer
 - [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.